wp-plugins/woodiscuz-woocommerce-comments/readme.txt

 7. Another Full Front-End View Screenshot #7

 == Changelog ==

+= 1.0.6 =
+* Added : Number of comments on the Discussion Tub next to the title.
+* Fixed Bug : Shorter view of comment date displaying
+* Fixed Bug : Pop-up box conflict with theme JavaScript.
+Changed to CSS only.

 = 1.0.5 =
 * Fixed Bug : Pop-up box appears and the loading continues for the infinite time on posting a new comment